Multipass Gas Cells

 Alternative Approach

 A possible alternative to using a multipass gas cell is to use a cell based on a hollow-core fiber.
 With that approach, a relatively long path length can be realized without using beam reflections.
-For details, see the article on gas cells.
+For details, see the article on gas and vacuum cells.

 Suppliers